eknyazeva/MSETagger_py/README.md

 # Requirements

-You need a python3 environnement (you will probably want to create a separated virtual environnement).
+You need a python3 environnement (you will probably want to create a dedicated virtual environnement).

 All the modules needed except yaset can be installed by executing
 ```bash